eljost/pysisyphus/docs/irc.rst

 By default two paths are integrated in plus- and minus-direction of the imaginary mode (transition vector, TV) at the transition state (TS).
-If the IRC is started from a non-stationary point with non-vanishing gradient the `downhill` argument can be set to `True` to integrate only one path and skip the initial hessian calculation.
+If the IRC is started from a non-stationary point with non-vanishing gradient the `downhill: True` argument can be set to integrate only one path and skip the initial hessian calculation.

 IRCs are integrated in mass-weighted coordinates and the default integrator is `EulerPC`.